GeoCat/geoserver/enterprise/webapp-rws/README.md

 # GeoServer Enterprise Premium RWS

-GeoServer Enterprise Premium prepackaged WAR for RWS.
+GeoServer Enterprise Premium prepackaged WAR for RWS with optional extensions:

+* imagepyramid
+* geopackage community module
+* oracle
+* And more, see pom.xml for details

 ## WebApp Directory Structure